PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Approach

-In addition to using $R$ to immediately assess the quality of patches after each generation, we also draw on the knowledge of MCTS, employing Q-value to evaluate the quality of patches throughout the entire search process.
-The Q-value depends not only on the patch's own quality $R$ but also on the quality of its child patches.
+In addition to using $R$ to immediately assess patch quality after each generation, \toolname{} also maintains state-level quality estimates throughout the entire search process.
+The value of a patch depends not only on its own quality $R$ but also on the quality of the descendants it enables.
 After reward $R$ is calculated for the generated patches, we update the Q-value of their parent patches using the following Equation~\ref{equation_back}:

 Where $\beta$ is a forgetting factor that ranges from 0 to 1, and $N$ represents the number of children.
-While $\beta$ is closer to 1, it indicates that the new value of Q is less influenced by the old value.
+When $\beta$ is closer to 1, it indicates that the new value of Q is less influenced by the old value.
 In our work, we set $\beta$ to 0.8.

+Conceptually, the purpose of this stage is to aggregate path-level evidence over time.
+A search state that consistently leads to better descendants should become more likely to be selected in later rounds, while states that repeatedly lead to poor descendants should gradually lose priority.

 In each iteration, \toolname{} goes through the above four stages to search for and evaluate new patches, and then initiates the next round of searching based on the patches found and the evaluation results.
 Upon completing all search iterations, we perform manual validation on the recorded plausible patches.
 If they match the developer patches or are syntactically equivalent, we consider them as correct patches; otherwise, they are deemed wrong patches.